thelia/thelia.github.io/documentation/loop/accessory.md

 #{{ page.title }}

-Accesory loop lists accessories of a product.
+Accessory loop lists accessories of a product.
 It behaves like a product loop therefore you might use all <a href="/documentation/loop/product.html">product loop</a> arguments and outputs.